 - Ignore demands from automated calls.

-- Never give or confirm information.
+- Never give or confirm information such as birthdate, cell phone number or address.

 - Check all phone numbers using an iPhone reverse cell search app.